 Sleep as Android is an extension of the same, remarkable sleeping technology in the regular Sleep as Android app.
 Just as the original version uses your phone to track your noise and movement as you sleep, Sleep as Android for your smartwatch allows you to track sleeping patterns without leaving your smartphone on the bed.
 That way, you can keep your device charging while your Android smartwatch serves as a sleep monitor for the smartphone’s tracking technology.

-If you use two-factor authentication for your Google account, then Authenticator Plus is a must-have.
+If you use two-factor authentication for your Google account, then Authenticator Plus is a must-have app capable of protecting multiple accounts.
 This app keeps a copy of your two-factor keys right on your smartwatch.
 Plus, it links up with the Authenticator Plus app on your smartphone.
 You can get two-factor authentication codes without even taking out your smartphone.
 Just glance at your watch discreetly, and you can reap the benefits of authentication without the frustration.
 Your codes will always be in reach, and with two-factor authentication, your accounts will remain safer than ever.

 Gone are the days of wearing a smartwatch solely for step tracking.
-With these top apps for Wear OS, you can add endless capabilities to your watch’s function.
+With these top apps for Wear OS, you can expand the uses of your watch and add endless capabilities to your watch’s function.
 Whether in combination with your device or as a standalone Android smartwatch app, these applications tick all the utility and entertainment boxes.

 - What is Google Pay, and how do you use it?